 “Paradox?”, you say.
 “Achilles’ Heel”?

 Yes, when you consider that those very filters are also constraints on fully accessing available demand.
-In other words, while we secure the most specific of short-term outcomes, we also limit our ability to source the earliest forms of demand.
-We sacrifice the future for the present in that we blatantly ignore what would enable our earliest competitive advantage.
+In other words, while we secure the most specific short-term outcomes, we also limit our ability to source the earliest forms of demand.
+We sacrifice the future for the present in blatantly ignoring what would enable our earliest competitive advantage.